elijahr/nim-builds/README.md

 This repository contains unofficial builds of [Nim](https://nim-lang.org) for various Linux distributions and CPU architectures (armv5, armv6, armv7, arm64, amd64, i686, powerpc64le).

-The GNU builds are tested on Debian, Ubuntu, Arch, and Manjaro.
+The GNU builds are tested on Debian, Ubuntu, Fedora, Arch, and Manjaro.
 The musl builds are tested on Alpine.
 The builds are tested against a very small subset of Nim's test suite.

 When new versions of Nim are released, this repository will automatically try to create and release new binaries within a few hours.